 Transcriptional regulation in normal and diseased epithelia

-The long-term goal of the Andersen laboratory is to understand transcriptional control mechanisms that underlie normal development of epidermis, hair follicles and mammary glands, and to use this knowledge to gain insights into carcinogenesis in epithelial tissues.
+The long-term goal of the Andersen laboratory is to understand transcriptional control mechanisms that underlie normal development of epidermis, hair follicles and mammary glands, and to use this knowledge to gain insights into carcinogenesis and other diseases in epithelial tissues.

 Sugihara, T.M., Bach, I., Kioussi, C., Rosenfeld, M.G. & Andersen, B. 1998.
 Mouse Deformed epidermal autoregulatory factor 1 recruits a LIM domain factor, LMO-4, and CLIM coregulators.
 Proc.
 Natl.
 Acad.
 Sci.
 95:15418-15423.

 Kudryavtseva, E., Sugihara, T.M., Wang, N., Lasso, R., Gudnason, J.F., Lipkin, S.M. & Andersen, B. 2003.
 Identification and characterization of a novel LMO-4-interacting protein, mammalian Grainyhead-like Epithelial Transactivator (GET-1).
 Dev Dynamics 226:604-17.

 Wang, N., Kudryavtseva, E. Ch'en, I.L., McCormick, J., Sugihara, T.M., Ruiz, R. & Andersen, B. 2004.
 Expression of an engrailed-LM04 fusion protein in mammary epithelial cells inhibits mammary gland development in mice.
 Oncogene.
 23:1507-1513.

 Lin, K.K., Chudova, D., Hatfield, G.W., Smyth, P. & Andersen, B. 2004.
 Identification of hair cycle-associated genes from time-course gene expression profile data using replicate variance.
 Proc Natl Acad Sci.
 101:15955-15960.